 Finding: Complies with Condition.
-The applicant submitted a landscaping plan prepared by Darryl Mulch, Registered Landscape Architect, which identifies that no bark mulch shall be allowed except under the canopy of shrubs and within two feet of the base of trees.
-The landscaping plan does not identify that within three years of planting, landscaping will cover one hundred percent of the landscaped area.
-Prior to issuance of a building permit associated with the proposed development, the applicant shall submit a revised landscaping plan which identifies that within three years of planting, landscaping will cover one hundred percent of the landscaped area.
+The submitted landscape plan was prepared by Rosa Brady Keane, Registered Landscape Architect and includes a mix of vertical and horizontal elements.
+The landscaping plan does not identify that within three years of planting, landscaping will cover one hundred percent of the landscaped area, or that no mulch, bark chips, or similar materials will be used except under the canopy of shrubs and within two feet of the base of trees.
+Prior to issuance of a permit associated with the proposed development, the applicant shall submit a revised landscaping plan which identifies that within three years of planting, landscaping will cover one hundred percent of the landscaped area, and that no mulch, bark chips, or similar materials will be used except under the canopy of shrubs and within two feet of the base of trees.
 Staff has determined that it is possible, likely and reasonable that the applicant can meet this standard through the Conditions of Approval.